rsain/IRA-EMO/README.md

 IRA-EMO has been developed in Java using the NetBeans (https://netbeans.org/) Integrated Development Environment (IDE).
 It also uses jMetal 4 (http://jmetal.sourceforge.net/), a Java-based framework for multiobjective optimization, and Gnuplot (http://www.gnuplot.info/) to plot Pareto fronts.
 We include test problems from the ZDT, DTLZ, and WFG families, respectively, for which the number of objectives can vary between two and six.
 We also include a three-objective real-world optimization problem for the efficiency improvement of the auxiliary services of power plants.
 Please, note that this real-world problem only works on Windows system and some required files should be in C:\ (contact me if you need help).

-Next figure shows the Graphical User Interface (GUI) and usage of iWASFGA to solve the DTLZ2 test problem with five objective functions.
+Next figure shows the Graphical User Interface (GUI) and the usage of IRA-EMO to solve the DTLZ2 test problem with five objective functions.

 ![IRA-EMO's GUI](doc/screenshot.jpg)